AkiKonani/GMRDocumentation/guides/quester.md

 # How to write a quester

-A quester is an object that defines quest.
+A quester is an object that defines quests.
 Each quest definition includes information for how the quest can be done.

 ## Basic structure